-The Group's measure of segment performance, EBITDA, is defined as earnings before interest, tax, non-controlling interests, depreciation, amortization, impairment and other exceptional items of charges or credits that are one-off in nature and significance.
+The Group's measure of segment performance, EBITDA, is defined as earnings before interest, tax, non-controlling interests, depreciation, amortization, impairment and other exceptional items or charges or credits that are one-off in nature and significance.
 Management excludes one-off exceptional items in order to focus on results excluding items affecting comparability from one period to the next.
 EBITDA is not a measure of cash liquidity or financial performance under generally accepted accounting principles and the EBITDA measure used by the Group may not be comparable to other similarly titled measures of other companies.

-To ensure comparability, EBITDA has been adjusted with the impact of rent expense, including the component which has been derecognized on adoption of IFRS 16.
+To ensure consistency and relevance of EBITDA as a measure of operating performance, EBITDA has been adjusted with the impact of fixed rent expense, which has been derecognized on adoption of IFRS 16 in 2019.

-8.2 Segment reporting by business
+9.2 Segment reporting by business

-The segment information provided to the Board of Directors for reportable segments for the year ended 31 December 2019 and 31 December 2018 are as follows:
+The segment information provided to the Board of Directors for reportable segments for the year ended 31 December 2020 and 31 December 2019 are as follows:

-8.2.1 Disaggregation of revenue by business
+9.2.1 Disaggregation of revenue by business